Department of Health

 Syphilis occurring in pregnancy requires prompt treatment and follow-up to prevent serious adverse consequences in the baby.

-Eliminating congenital syphilis requires active screening of all pregnant women, early case detection, timely and appropriate treatment, and adequate follow up of infected women, their babies, and their sexual partners.
+Eliminating congenital syphilis requires active screening of all pregnant people, early case detection, timely and appropriate treatment, and adequate follow-up of pregnant people, their babies, and their sexual partners.

 Who is at risk?

-• Female partners of men who have sex with men.
+• sexual partners of gay, bisexual and other men who have sex with men

-• Those presenting with any other sexually transmissible infections during pregnancy.
+• those presenting with any other STIs during pregnancy.

 Symptoms and transmission

 Congenital syphilis occurs as a result of transplacental transmission during pregnancy or from mother to baby during birth.
-A woman with syphilis can remain infectious during the primary, secondary and early latent periods of the clinical course, usually for up to two years from the time of infection acquisition if left untreated.
+A person with syphilis can remain infectious during the primary, secondary and early latent periods of the clinical course, usually for up to 2 years from the time of infection acquisition if left untreated.

-Late manifestations of congenital syphilis can appear from two years after birth and include central nervous system abnormalities, eye and hearing problems, and bone or teeth abnormalities.
+Late manifestations of congenital syphilis can appear from 2 years after birth and include central nervous system abnormalities, eye and hearing problems, and bone or teeth abnormalities.

 Recommendations

-• Repeat syphilis testing at 28 to 32 weeks of pregnancy, and at delivery, in all women at risk of sexually transmissible infections, and in all women presenting with signs or symptoms of any other sexually transmissible infection.
+• Repeat syphilis testing in all pregnant people presenting with signs or symptoms of any other STIs.

-• Any pregnant woman diagnosed with syphilis requires prompt and appropriate treatment with long acting (benzathine) penicillin.
+• Any pregnant person diagnosed with syphilis requires prompt and appropriate treatment with long acting (benzathine) penicillin.
 Short acting formulations such as benzylpenicillin are ineffective and should not be used.

-• Ensure the patient is not lost to follow up.
-Advice on appropriate management in pregnancy is available from Infectious Diseases physicians, or from the Melbourne Sexual Health Centre doctors’ information line (1800 009 903).
+• Advice on appropriate management in pregnancy is available from Infectious Diseases physicians, or from the Melbourne Sexual Health Centre doctors' information line.
+Call 1800 009 903.

-• Sexual contacts of women diagnosed with syphilis during pregnancy should be tested and treated without waiting for test results, to prevent re-infection during the pregnancy.
+• Sexual partners of people diagnosed with syphilis during pregnancy should be tested and treated without waiting for test results, to prevent reinfection during pregnancy.

 Partner notification

-• Advise all women diagnosed with syphilis in pregnancy of the importance of adequate treatment and appropriate follow up of mother and baby to prevent adverse health consequences in the baby.
+• Advise all people diagnosed with syphilis in pregnancy of the importance of adequate treatment and appropriate follow-up of mother and baby to prevent adverse health consequences in the baby.

-• Advise all pregnant women at risk of sexually transmissible infections of the importance of being tested for syphilis in both early and late pregnancy and of the importance of safer sex in trying to prevent syphilis in pregnancy.
+• Advise all pregnant people at risk of STIs of the importance of being tested for syphilis in both early and late pregnancy and of the importance of safer sex in preventing syphilis in pregnancy.

 Health.vic